 Brian Cassidy is the Managing Partner of the Austin Office.
 He is Co-Chair of the Firm's Administrative and Regulatory Practice Group.
 His practice focuses on the development of transportation and other infrastructure projects by public and private entities.
 He advises clients on complex procurements, public-private partnerships (PPPs or P3s), regulatory compliance, and all aspects of the planning, design, financing, operation and approvals required for major infrastructure projects.
 He has been involved in the development of toll roads and non-tolled highways throughout Texas, and has been at the forefront of development of legislation authorizing the use of Transportation Reinvestment Zones (TRZs) to fund infrastructure projects.

-Read Locke Lord's publication on Texas Transportation Legislation: Overview of the 85th Legislative Session.
+Read Locke Lord's publication on Texas Transportation Legislation: Overview of the 86th Regular Legislative Session.

 Brian also works with clients in matters related to government contracting and regulation of business operations.
 He is Board Certified in Administrative Law and has considerable experience involving state agency rulemakings, contested case hearings, open government matters and judicial appeals of agency decisions.